wpgp/wopr/README.md

 library(wopr)
 ```

 You may be prompted to update some of your existing R packages.
-This is not required unless the _wopr_ installation failes.
+This is not required unless the _wopr_ installation fails.
 You can avoid checking for package updates by adding the argument `upgrade='never'`.
 If needed, you can update individual packages that may be responsible for any _wopr_ installation errors using `install.packages('package_name')`.
 Or, you can use `devtools::install_github('wpgp/wopr', upgrade='ask')` to update all of the packages that _wopr_ depends on.
 In R Studio, you can also update all of your R packages by clicking "Tools > Check for Package Updates".

-Note: When updating multiple packages, it may be necessary to restart your R session before each installation to ensure that packages being updated are not loaded in your R environment.
+Note: When updating multiple packages, it may be necessary to restart your R session before each installation to ensure that packages being updated are not currently loaded in your R environment.

 ## Usage